tandembank/redux-form-field/README.md

 # redux-form-field

-[redux-form](https://github.com/erikras/redux-form) is wonderful form management library using a redux store for managing form state.
-However, redux-form implies that your base components should be designed to fit its prop style of using `props.input` and `props.meta`, but this couples them with redux-form and makes them difficult to use out of context of redux-form.
+[redux-form](https://github.com/erikras/redux-form) is the wonderful form management library that uses a redux store under the hood for managing the forms state.

+However, redux-form implies that your base components should be designed to fit the redux-form prop style of using `props.input` and `props.meta` to pass state information and callbacks to the component.
+But this ends up coupling the base component to redux-form and makes them difficult to use your beautiful components out of context of redux-form.
+Unless you're willing to go through some pain.

 This was the aim of redux-form-field, to be able to decouple the basic/dumb visual component from our form library.